prokosna/lainbow/README.md

 Additionally, **ensure that the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) is properly installed and configured**.
 This is required for Docker to access and utilize the GPU.

+There is also `docker/inference.rocm.Dockerfile` for ROCm based inference server.
+TO use this Docker image, you need to setup [ROCm on Docker](https://rocm.docs.amd.com/projects/install-on-linux/en/latest/how-to/docker.html) similar to NVIDIA.

 ### Starting the Application

 Start the services on your server(s).
 You can run each service on a separate server or on the same machine. **Ensure that the `.env` file on each server is configured correctly** to allow communication between the services.